Dataflow Accelerator Architecture for Autonomous Machine Computing: Dataflow Accelerator Architecture (DAA) to the Rescue

-Before delving into the details of autonomous machines computing, let us first review the benefits of dataflow architectures and their implementation roadblocks.

-Dataflow concepts originated in the 1970s and 1980s, with pioneering work by Jack Dennis and Arvind, and several others ~\cite{dennis1974preliminary,arvind1980dataflow}.
-The central idea of dataflow architectures was to replace the classic control flow, or von Neumann, architectures.
-In a von Neumann architecture, the processor follows an explicit control flow, executing instructions one after another.
-In a dataflow architecture, execution is event-driven such that an instruction is ready to execute as soon as all its inputs, or “tokens,” are available, rather than when the control flow gets to it.
-To bridge the gap between traditional architectures and the dataflow computing model, Gao \textit{et al}. have developed the codelet execution model that incorporates the advantages of macro-dataflow and von Neumann model~\cite{gao2011toward,suettlerlein2013implementation}.
-The codelet execution model can be used to describe programs in massive parallel systems.
-Specifically, the observations of autonomous machine computing, as we summarize in section \ref{sec:traits}, reveal that when the programming model renders the appropriate level of abstraction, a hybrid dataflow and domain-specific accelerator (DSA) architecture is extremely well adapted for autonomous machine applications.
+\paragraph{Principles of Dataflow Architectures.} Dataflow concepts originated in the 1970s and 1980s, with pioneering work by Jack Dennis, Arvind, and others~\cite{dennis1974preliminary,arvind1980dataflow}.
+The central idea of dataflow architectures was to do away with the classic von Neumann architecture, where instructions are executed in the explicit order specified by the control flow.
+Control flows limit the window in which the instruction-level parallelism (ILP) can be exploited, presenting an artificial performance roadblock.
+In a dataflow architecture, execution is data-driven in that an instruction, in principle, executes as soon as all its inputs are available rather than when the control flow gets to it.

-Classic dataflow architecture, by representing a program as a dataflow graph, can naturally explore the instruction-level parallelism in a program by firing instructions as soon as their operands are ready, hence minimizing the control overheads.
-Despite the implementation difficulties of the pure dataflow concepts, such as the cost/benefit problem~\cite{culler1993two}, the merit of dataflow graph representation and data driven execution has led to the emergence of superscalar architectures (using restricted dataflow graph to exploit instruction level parallelism), and multiple grid architectures (hybrids of control-flow and dataflow)~\cite{swanson2007wavescalar,sankaralingam2006distributed}, which map dataflow graphs onto grid processors and execute operations in a dataflow fashion to enable concurrent execution.
-In addition to the general purpose processors, the dataflow architecture's properties of decentralized control and data-driven execution have been successfully used to synthesize power efficient application specific hardware~\cite{budiu2004spatial}.